The aesthetics of misinformation

 EXPLORATION OF DISCOMFORT THROUGH ROLE-PLAY AND PROBES

 I started looking at the core values of what misinformation is and just tried to play around with what speech could mean in different situations.
 I moved away from the human perspective and looked at speech as an “agent”.
-In doing this I started to work with different kinds of expression that speech can and the emotions speech should elicit.
-Embodying those situations gave me a better understanding of the kind of expressions I could translate into a digital medium and made my concepts even more clear to me.
+In doing this, I started to work with different kinds of expression that speech can and the emotions speech should elicit.
+Embodying those situations gave me a better understanding of the kind of expressions I could translate into a digital medium and made my concepts even clearer to me.
 Going away from the digital context and focusing on the core values of the topic enabled me to be more explorative.

 If the Aim of Misinformation is to spread “Chaos” and “Discomfort” then, How might people that spread misinformation perceive this experience of “Discomfort” through their own posts, creating friction and reflection?